Programs & Initiatives

 What is a home study?

 A home study is an official document, written by your home-study writer, about you and your family that legally gives approval for adoption.
-To be more precise, it’s a series of group and individual meetings between a home-study writer, prospective adoptive parents, and family members.
-At these meetings you’ll discover the type of child or children that best “matches” you and your lifestyle.
+To be more precise, it’s a series of group and individual meetings between a home-study writer, prospective parents, and family members.

 How long will it take?

 Once you have been accepted into a training group, the process takes three to five months to complete.
-The waiting period to be matched with a child can range from a few weeks to a year or two depending on how flexible your expectations are regarding the type and age of child they are willing to consider.
+The waiting period to be matched with a child varies depending on how flexible your expectations are regarding the demographic of a child you are willing to consider.

 Where are the children while they are waiting to be adopted?